aliasaswad/CarND-Behavioral-Cloning-P4/writeup_report.md

 * **clone.py** containing the script to test different models
 * **writeup_report.md** : Summarizing the results

-At the bigening, I worked on [`clone.py`](https://github.com/aliasaswad/CarND-Behavioral-Cloning-P4/blob/master/clone.py) file to test two different models and compared loss/valid. loss values.
-[LeNet](http://yann.lecun.com/exdb/lenet/) model and [nVidia Autonomous](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) were used for that test to create and train model.
-Also, I visualized my final results using a script in [visualizer.ipynb](https://github.com/aliasaswad/CarND-Behavioral-Cloning-P4/blob/master/visualizer.ipynb).
+At the beginning, I worked on [`clone.py`](https://github.com/aliasaswad/CarND-Behavioral-Cloning-P4/blob/master/clone.py) file to test two different models and compared loss/valid. loss values.
+[LeNet](http://yann.lecun.com/exdb/lenet/) and [nVidia Autonomous](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) models structures were used for that test to create and train model.
+Also, I visualized my final results using a script in [`visualizer.ipynb`](https://github.com/aliasaswad/CarND-Behavioral-Cloning-P4/blob/master/visualizer.ipynb).

 ---
-#### 2. Submission includes functional code
+#### 2. Functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided [simulator](https://github.com/aliasaswad/Self-Driving-Car-Simulator) and my [`drive.py`](https://github.com/aliasaswad/CarND-Behavioral-Cloning-P4/blob/master/drive.py) file, the car can be driven autonomously around the track by executing.
+I changed the car speed from 9 to 15 by modifing the `set_speed ` variable at code_line 47.
 ```sh
 python drive.py model.h5
 ```